Small Grants

 • An updated CV

-• Applications from PhD students to be endorsed by their faculty advisor.
+• Applications from graduate students to be endorsed by their faculty advisor.

 • All Small Grant proposals that are approved for funding and involve the use of human subjects (e.g., payment or stipends to research participants) must obtain appropriate approval through the University’s Institutional Review Board.